marcoromanelli-github/docs/software/virtual-env.md

-# Enhanced Virtual Environment Guide
+# Virtual Environment Guide

-Guides for setting up development/research environments on the cluster (Made for Linux)
+This guide provides different methods for installing virtual environments in multiple languages including Python, R, Julia, Rust, C, C++, and other languages.
+This will allow you to create projects in isolated environments that will not require root or sudo access.

 ## General Tips (New Section)